Electro (Marvel Comics): Reception

 During an interview with Newsarama about The Gauntlet and Grim Hunt, Mark Waid claimed that the character of Electro is "one of the smart criminals who was saving what he's been stealing from banks and savings and loans".
 He also described Electro as the "anti-bailout guy".

 A Comics Bulletin review published by Ray Tate of Young Allies #2 described Electro's appearance in that issue as "a punk with a gimmick".
 He also claimed that the character "never harbored a pathological hatred of Spider-Man", and that he instead "developed a healthy loathing for Spidey because the Wall Crawler frequently interfered with his sole goal of larceny".
 Ray believes that Electro "isn't a wanton psychopath", but a "bank robber with electrical powers", and that he is "not nuts" but "a felon".
 These remarks show that Electro's character is received not as being mentally ill, but simply a thieving villain.

 In 2009, Electro was ranked as IGN's 87th Greatest Comic Book Villain of All Time.

 In 2022, Screen Rant ranked Electro 6th in their "10 Most Powerful Silk Villains In Marvel Comics" list.

-In 2022, Screen Rant ranked Electro 5th in their "10 Most Powerful Silk Villains In Marvel Comics" list.

 Other versions

 House of M

-In the House of M reality, Electro is one of Rhino's friends (along with Vulture and Ox) who helped him attack and detain the Green Goblin for ruining the best chance at a good life Rhino ever had.
+An alternate universe variant of Electro from Earth-58163 appears in House of M.

 Marvel 1602

-In Marvel 1602, Electro is a member of the Sinister Sextet, the dimension's Sinister Six.
-The Web Warriors (alternate versions of Spider-Man) visited the 1602 Universe to deal with the Sinister Sextet.
-After apprehending the villains, they noticed the dimension's Electro has escaped, unbeknownst to the heroes, followed them back to the Great Web.
+An alternate universe variant of Electro from Earth-311 appears in Marvel 1602.